HSF/hsf.github.io/_activities/cwp.md

 Each of the CWP WGs is finalizing a dedicated WG white paper by the end of July, 2017.
 From these shorter summaries are being extracted to produce the single, final Community White Paper document and roadmap by 1 Sep, 2017.

-## Working Groups

-  The list of CWP working groups, their charges and status is maintained on a [dedicated working group page](http://hepsoftwarefoundation.org/cwp/cwp-working-groups.html).

 ## Communication